github/docs/content/actions/security-guides/security-hardening-for-github-actions.md

 {% data reusables.actions.outside-collaborators-internal-actions %} For more information, see "[Sharing actions and workflows with your enterprise](/actions/creating-actions/sharing-actions-and-workflows-with-your-enterprise)."
 {% endif %}

+## Using OpenSSF Scorecards to secure workflows

+Scorecards is an automated security tool that flags risky supply chain practices.
+You can use the Scorecards [GitHub Action](https://github.com/marketplace/actions/ossf-scorecard-action) and [starter workflow](https://github.com/actions/starter-workflows) to follow best security practices.
+Once configured, the Scorecards Action runs automatically on repository changes, and alerts developers about risky supply chain practices using the built-in code scanning experience.
+The Scorecards project makes a number of checks, including script injection attacks, token permissions, and pinned Actions.

 ## Potential impact of a compromised runner

 These sections consider some of the steps an attacker can take if they're able to run malicious commands on a {% data variables.product.prodname_actions %} runner.